 Accessing the current state of business processes, the effectiveness of technology, and the efficiency of users is essential to lay the foundation for the next phase of transformation.

 All this can be achieved by conducting analysis using data.
-It will help you to identify the gaps in respective areas and create a strategy for it.
+It will help you to identify the gaps in respective areas and create a strategy for them.

 While planning users should be at the center of decision making.